hetvipedhadiya/Amazon_Website_Clone/README.md

 # Amazon_Website_Clone
-this is amazon shopping website clone
+this is amazon shopping website clone.
+This website is display fronted view of amazon website.